OCA/web/web_m2x_options/README.rst

 ir.config_parameter options
 ---------------------------

-Now you can disable "Create..." and "Create and Edit..." entry for all fields in the odoo instance.
+Now you can disable "Create..." and "Create and Edit..." entry for all widgets in the odoo instance.
 If you disable one option, you can enable it for particular field by setting "create: True" option directly on the field definition.

+``web_m2x_options.create`` *boolean*
-``web_m2x_options.create`` *boolean* (Default: depends if user have create rights)
+(Default: depends if user have create rights)

   Whether to display the "Create..." entry in dropdown panel for all fields in the odoo instance.

+``web_m2x_options.create_edit`` *boolean*
-``web_m2x_options.create_edit`` *boolean* (Default: depends if user have create rights)
+(Default: depends if user have create rights)

   Whether to display "Create and Edit..." entry in dropdown panel for all fields in the odoo instance.

+``web_m2x_options.limit`` *int*
-``web_m2x_options.limit`` *int* (Default: openerp default value is ``7``)
+(Default: openerp default value is ``7``)

   Number of displayed record in drop-down panel for all fields in the odoo instance

-To add these parameters go to Configuration -> Technical -> Parameters -> System Parameters and add new parameters like:
+To add these parameters go to
+Configuration -> Technical -> Parameters -> System Parameters and add new parameters like:

 - web_m2x_options.create: False
 - web_m2x_options.create_edit: False